LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 We'll have a president (you'll vote for them), some staff members to keep things running smoothly, and a council of team captains.
 I'll be in the background, making sure the system works properly.
 We need 6+ teams to get the ball rolling.
 Everyone gets a say in big decisions and rule changes.
 The key?
 Play fair, be kind, and most importantly, have fun!

 Curious for more?
-Here's the full scoop:
+Here's the full story:

 I've put a lot of thought into creating rules that ensure fair play and a great experience for everyone.
 While I won't be running the day-to-day operations, I'll be there to make sure these rules are followed and stay transparent. *I need to take your trust for granted.* But here's the deal - if you spot any issues with the rules or think I am missing something crucial, speak up!
 Your input is what will make this league distinguished.